AlexandrosLiaskos/TauNest/README.md

 - [**Rust:**](https://github.com/rust-lang/rust)

-  Rust is a systems programming language known for its focus on safety, speed, and concurrency, making it ideal for high-performance applications and secure software development.
+  A systems programming language known for its focus on safety, speed, and concurrency, making it ideal for high-performance applications and secure software development.

 - [**Bash:**](https://www.gnu.org/software/bash/#navigation)